markcheret/cheret-tech/2021/05/first-footnotes-community-meeting/index.md

 - unit tests and testing infrastructure
 - to promote the need for participation
 - making the community meeting info and the [footnotes GitHub repository](https://github.com/markcheret/footnotes) a part of the plugin's offical readme.txt
+- some project figures

+## Some project figures

+- footnotes has 59 reviews with an average rating of 4.6 out of 5 stars
+- our plugin has been downloaded around 125,000 times
+- it's actively running on more than 6,000 websites
+- more than one third of our users are on the latest version
+- we have 18 plugin contributors listed on the [WordPress.org Plugin Page](https://wordpress.org/plugins/footnotes/)

 ## The need for participation